MikaelStalvik/MinaTurer/README.md

 # Mina Turer

-Find the next departure for a bus, tram or train within the Västra Götalands regions public transportation.
+Find the next departure for a bus, tram or train within Swedens public transportation system.

 The full application can be downloaded from: https://play.google.com/store/apps/details?id=com.imploded.minaturer